After You Apply

 This is important: The most common mistakes made by students filing a FAFSA include transposing numbers, adding too many or too few zeroes, or swapping personal income with parent income.
 Your FAFSA will be processed with whatever information you provide, so make sure the information you provide is accurate!

 We will notify you if FAFSA was unable to process your application.
-A common processing error occurs when students forget to have their parent electronically sign the application with his or her parent PIN.
+A common processing error occurs when students forget to have their parent electronically sign the application with his or her parent FSA ID.

 Please note that your FAFSA information should not be modified or updated based on how your bank account fluctuates.